 An A1c test is important for managing diabetes because it helps you and your healthcare provider understand how well your current treatment plan is working.
 If you’re meeting your treatment goals, you’ll most likely get an A1c test about twice a year, or every six months.
 However, if your A1c was higher than expected or you’ve recently changed medications, you may need to repeat testing every three months.

-An A1c test can also be used to diagnose diabetes or find out if someone is prediabetic, which means they’re more likely to develop diabetes.
-If you’re over 35 years old, you don’t exercise often, or you have obesity or a family history of diabetes, your healthcare provider may have you take an A1c test.
+An A1c test can also be used to diagnose diabetes or find out if someone has prediabetes, which means they’re more likely to develop diabetes.
+If you’re 35 or older, you don’t exercise often, or you have obesity or a family history of diabetes, your healthcare provider may have you do an A1c test.

 For most adults with diabetes, the American Diabetes Association recommends an A1c goal of less than 7 percent.